gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/AADRM.md

 ## Description
 This topic displays help topics for the cmdlets that administer the Azure Rights Management (Azure RMS) service for Azure Information Protection.

-These PowerShell cmdlets for Azure RMS let you administer the Azure Rights Management service from the command line.
+These PowerShell cmdlets let you administer the Azure Rights Management service from the command line.
 Although this enables automation, it also supports reliable and repeated processes to help reduce administrative overheads.
-In addition, advanced configurations and some operations require PowerShell.
+In addition, advanced configurations and some operations require this PowerShell module.

 For more information about when you must use these PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering the Azure Rights Management service by Using Windows PowerShell](/information-protection/deploy-use/administer-powershell).

 >**Tip**
 >
->If you do not see the cmdlet or options that are documented, make sure that you have [downloaded the latest version of the module](/information-protection/deploy-use/install-powershell).
+>If you do not see the cmdlet or options that are documented, make sure that you have [installed the latest version of the module](/information-protection/deploy-use/install-powershell).
 >
 >The current version is **2.12.0.0**, with a minor increment version (2.12.0.1) available that supports the PowerShell Gallery.
 To check the version you have installed, run: `(Get-Module aadrm -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AADRM**.